Frustrated Hardwick feels for Richmond faithful

 "So whilst there are some dark times at the moment in the win-loss column, there's been some little sprinkles of gold along the way - Samson Ryan, some of our younger players getting opportunities they wouldn't previously get which we think will hold us in good stead.

-Hardwick said he felt the list was capable rising up the ladder as they did back in 2014 when they were two and five but strung together nine wins at the back-end to make the finals.
+Hardwick said he felt the list was capable of rising up the ladder, as they did back in 2014 when they were two and five but strung together nine wins at the back-end to make the finals.

 "We're not anywhere near where we need to be, but I certainly think we're capable when we get our game up and going and we get some players back into the side."

-The Tigers will welcome back gritty midfielder Jack Graham after a hamstring injury while Dion Prestia returns from a rest due to soreness.
+Former skipper Trent Cotchin will sit out the match as the Tigers manage the 33-year-old, however they welcome back gritty midfielder Jack Graham after a hamstring injury while Dion Prestia returns from a rest due to soreness.

 Hardwick said exciting youngster Josh Gibcus (hamstring) and fellow defender Robbie Tarrant (hip) could play a half in the VFL next week.

-He added that co-captain ruckman Toby Nankervis (ankle) had started running again and could return in two to three games while key forward Tom Lynch (foot) was out of a moon boot.
+He added that co-captain and ruckman Toby Nankervis (ankle) had started running again and could return in two to three games, while key forward Tom Lynch (foot) was out of his moon boot.